 - Eastern Pygmy Possums (Cercartetus nanus)

 This particular possum is found sparingly in Australia.
-It is a small rodent which weighs between 15-43 grams and is around 8-11 cm in length.
+It is a small rodent that weighs between 15-43 grams and is around 8-11 cm in length.

 - Western Pygmy Possums (Cercartetus Concinnus)